DiscontinuedUpdate: Hoka One One Arahi 3

 Hoka One One Arahi 2 size and fit

-The Hoka One One Arahi 2 is true to size.
+The Arahi 2 from Hoka One One is true to size.
 It accommodates the general preferences of consumers when it comes to length.
 The available widths are B – Medium for the women’s version, and D – Medium and 2E – Wide for the men’s version.
 It has a semi-curved last that welcomes the natural curvature of the human foot.

 The Hi-Abrasion Lightweight Rubber is a compound that shields the rest of the sole unit from the abrasive nature of the asphalt.
 It’s patterned purposefully on the critical areas to prevent them from wearing off or breaking down because of continued use.